costelloej10/slate/source/index.md

 }
 ```

-This endpoint retrieves a specified segment and its subsegments if any
+This endpoint retrieves a specified segment's children segments if any

 ### HTTP Request